Your First Dildo – Better To Know Before Buying

 Is it safe to buy a cheap dildo?

-What type of lube should I use with my first dildo?
+What type of lube should I use?

 How do I know if a dildo is body-safe?